MaryIsbell/Editing/natturnerdocumentingsouth.md

 guns that would shoot, and several old muskets, with a pound or two of powder.
-We remained some time at the barn, where we paraded; I formed them in a line as soldiers, and after carrying them through all the manoeuvres I was master of, marched them off to Mr. Salathul Francis\', about six hundred yards distant.
+We remained some time at the barn, where we paraded; I formed them in a line as soldiers, and after carrying them through all the manoeuvres I was master of, marched them off to Mr. Salathul Francis', about six hundred yards distant.
 Sam and Will went to the door and knocked.
 Mr. Francis asked who was there, Sam replied, it was him, and he had a